Introduction

 A sample term sheet is a document that outlines the key terms and conditions of an investment.
 It is a non-binding document that serves as a starting point for negotiations between investors and companies.

-A Series A term sheet typically includes similar terms to a seed-stage term sheet, but with more focus on the company’s financials and growth prospects.
+A Series A term sheet typically includes similar terms to a seed-stage term sheet but with more focus on the company’s financials and growth prospects.
 It may include terms such as revenue targets, key performance indicators, and milestones that the company is expected to achieve.

-To download sample term sheet: https://docs.google.com/forms/d/1KkDYQRa3xfqwvCS2x8Q8GCCp5Vc9f0BaCybfTzB8uE8/edit
+To download a sample term sheet: https://docs.google.com/forms/d/1KkDYQRa3xfqwvCS2x8Q8GCCp5Vc9f0BaCybfTzB8uE8/edit

 Term Sheet Negotiation Process